RoRoche/AndroidTestingBox/README.md

     Then it should be 2
 ```

-* Define the corresponding steps
+* Define the corresponding steps:

 ```java
 public class SumSteps {